Debalent/Finthos/ACQUISITION-SUMMARY.md

 ## Executive Summary

-Finthos represents a fully-developed, production-ready enterprise fintech platform available for immediate acquisition.
+PeopleTrustPay represents a fully-developed, production-ready enterprise fintech platform available for immediate acquisition.
 This turnkey solution eliminates the typical 24-36 month development cycle while providing instant access to the $4.9 trillion digital payments market.

 ### What You're Acquiring
 - **Complete fintech platform** with web and mobile applications